-You can also provide glimpses of firm life and your contributions to the community.
-Think environmentally sustainable practices, diversity practices or charitable contributions—and always show, don’t tell through imagery.
+You can also provide glimpses of firm life and your contributions to the community on Instagram, for example, showcase your CSR, pro bono, diversity or charitable contributions and always show, don’t tell through imagery.

 Instagram is a great way to humanize your brand with behind-the-scenes snapshots into company life.
 Your Instagram followers want to know more about the people behind the brand.
-You can also elevate your thought leadership position by sharing snippets from client alerts, quotes from lawyers that were excerpted from interviews as well as use industry statistics to drive home points using compelling visuals.
+You can also elevate your thought leadership position by sharing snippets from thought leadership pieces, quotes from company leaders that were excerpted from interviews as well as industry statistics to drive home points using compelling visuals.
 If you don’t have access to a graphic designer, make canva.com your best friend.
-It’s an online (mostly free) graphic design tool for non graphic designers.
+It’s an online (mostly free) graphic design tool for non-graphic designers.

 Try posting informational content.
 These can function as mini blog posts that are actually promotional marketing copy, where you can give bulleted/key points about a main idea in an easily digestible way.
 Some ideas include showcasing the work/life balance benefits of your company and evergreen content (think of posts such as “why you need a will” or “five ways to protect your startup”).

 Seek inspiration from your competitors and follow their Instagram accounts to get a better sense of what they’re posting so you can create more engaging content.